SenseLogic/VISTA/README.md

 *   Concise : eliminates most boilerplate code
 *   Compact : uses simple yet efficient algorithms
 *   Modular : allows to include only what is needed
-*   Direct : can be used immediately without bundler
+*   Direct : can be used with or without bundler

 ## Features